 Upon landing at Lhasa, Tibet, at an elevation of over 11,000 feet above sea level, our Tibetan tour guide draped around our necks a white silk scarf, the color of compassion.
 Shadows of clouds were cast against the surrounding mountains.
-As we noticed, draped across the mountains were also wind-torn, white cloths and prayer flags.
-Here was a place that many aspiring Mount Everest climbers dream of stepping foot on.
+Draped across the mountains were also wind-torn, white cloths and prayer flags.
+Here was the place where many aspiring Mount Everest climbers had dreamed of stepping foot on.

 Tibet’s Sweeping Vista